 The beauty supplement industry has a dirty little secret, and it's hiding in plain sight on your bathroom counter.
 Those Instagram-worthy gummy vitamins promising radiant skin?
-Most of them are compromised before they even leave the manufacturing facility.
+Most are compromised before leaving the facility.

-I've spent years formulating gummy supplements, and I'll tell you what brands don't want you to know: the gummy format itself fights against the very ingredients your skin needs.
-It's not a minor compatibility issue-it's a fundamental chemical conflict that most manufacturers either don't understand or choose to ignore.
+I've spent years formulating gummy supplements.
+Here's what brands don't want you to know: the gummy format itself fights the very ingredients your skin needs.
+It's not a minor issue—it's a chemical conflict most manufacturers either ignore or don't understand.

 The Water Trap

-Think about what a gummy actually is.
+Think about what a gummy is.
 It's a water-based gel made from gelatin or pectin, sweeteners, and flavorings.
-That water-rich environment creates a problem: it actively degrades the fat-loving compounds that skin biology depends on.
+That water-rich environment degrades the fat-loving compounds skin biology depends on.

-Take ceramides, for example.
-These lipid molecules are critical for maintaining your skin barrier, but their long-chain fatty acid structure starts breaking down within weeks inside a standard gummy.
-By the time you're halfway through that bottle, you've lost 30-40% of the active ingredient.
+Take ceramides.
+These lipid molecules are critical for your skin barrier, but their long-chain fatty acid structure starts breaking down within weeks inside a standard gummy.
+By the time you're halfway through that bottle, you've lost 30–40% of the active ingredient.
 The label might promise 40mg per serving, but you're lucky if you're getting 25mg.

 CoQ10 presents an even trickier challenge.
-Your body can only absorb it when it's delivered with fats, so manufacturers try to emulsify it into the water-based gummy matrix.
-Go too large with the particle size and your gummy feels gritty and unpleasant.
-Make the particles too small and the increased surface area causes the CoQ10 to oxidize faster.
-It's a lose-lose situation.
+Your body can only absorb it with fats, so manufacturers try to emulsify it into the water-based gummy matrix.
+Go too large with the particle size and your gummy feels gritty.
+Make the particles too small and the increased surface area oxidizes the CoQ10 faster.
+Lose-lose.

-Then there's hyaluronic acid-the darling of skincare that's migrated into supplements.
-Low molecular weight versions can actually be absorbed when you swallow them, but they're so hygroscopic that they pull moisture from the air and turn your gummies into a sticky mess.
-High molecular weight forms stay stable in the gummy but slide right through your digestive system without being absorbed.
-The sweet spot exists in theory, but achieving it requires water activity control that's honestly beyond what most facilities can maintain consistently.
+Then there's hyaluronic acid—the darling of skincare that's migrated into supplements.
+Low molecular weight versions can be absorbed when swallowed, but they're so hygroscopic they pull moisture from the air and turn your gummies into a sticky mess.
+High molecular weight forms stay stable but slide right through your digestive system unabsorbed.
+The sweet spot exists in theory, but achieving it requires water activity control beyond what most facilities maintain consistently.

 The Heat Problem Nobody Mentions

 Standard gummy manufacturing isn't gentle.
-The base mixture gets heated to somewhere between 185-203°F. That might not sound extreme, but it's devastating for many active ingredients.
+The base mixture gets heated to 185–203°F. That might not sound extreme, but it's devastating for many active ingredients.

 Collagen peptides—the backbone of most skin supplement formulations—start losing their bioactive structure at 176°F. Vitamin C, which nearly every skin gummy contains, degrades rapidly above 158°F. You're cooking the very ingredients you're trying to preserve.

-There's a workaround called cold-process deposition that keeps temperatures lower, but it requires specialized equipment that adds significant time to production.
-At KorNutra, we've invested in temperature-controlled systems specifically for this reason, but it adds nearly a minute per gummy to manufacturing time.
-When you're running commercial production, that's a massive cost increase most brands aren't willing to absorb.
+There's a workaround called cold-process deposition that keeps temperatures lower, but it requires specialized equipment and adds time to production.
+At KorNutra, we've invested in temperature-controlled systems, but it adds nearly a minute per gummy to manufacturing time.
+When you're running commercial production, that's a massive cost increase most brands won't absorb.

 The Dosing Deception

-Here's where things get really uncomfortable for the industry.
+Here's where things get uncomfortable for the industry.
 Let's do some basic math.

-A typical gummy weighs about 3-4 grams total.
-Once you account for the gelatin or pectin that gives it structure, the sweeteners that make it taste good, and the acids and flavorings that make it shelf-stable, you've got maybe 300-500mg left for your actual active ingredients.
+A typical gummy weighs about 3–4 grams total.
+Once you account for the gelatin or pectin that gives it structure, the sweeteners, and the acids and flavorings that make it shelf-stable, you've got maybe 300–500mg left for your actual active ingredients.

 Now look at what clinical studies actually use:

-The math doesn't work unless you're asking consumers to eat 6-8 gummies per day.
-And if you do that, you're also asking them to consume 18-32 grams of sugar daily just from their beauty supplement.
-Plus, at that serving size, the product becomes prohibitively expensive for most people.
+The math doesn't work unless you're asking consumers to eat 6–8 gummies per day.
+And if you do that, you're also asking them to consume 18–32 grams of sugar daily from their beauty supplement.
+Plus, at that serving size, the product becomes prohibitively expensive.

 Yet walk down any supplement aisle and you'll see gummies with 500mg of collagen per serving making bold skin health claims.
-It's either ignorance or deliberate misdirection, and neither is acceptable.
+It's either ignorance or deliberate misdirection.

 The Preservation Paradox

-Water activity in gummies typically sits between 0.50-0.65.
-That's perfect for preventing mold and bacteria growth, which is obviously important.
-But it's terrible for keeping sensitive ingredients stable.
+Water activity in gummies typically sits between 0.50–0.65.
+That's perfect for preventing mold and bacteria growth, but terrible for keeping sensitive ingredients stable.

 This forces manufacturers into one of three bad choices:

-Choice One: Add antioxidants like vitamin E or ascorbyl palmitate to protect the active ingredients from degrading.
-Sounds smart, right?
-Except these protective compounds often create bitter, metallic, or rancid flavors that then require additional masking agents.
+Choice One: Add antioxidants like vitamin E or ascorbyl palmitate to protect the active ingredients.
+Sounds smart?
+Except these protective compounds often create bitter, metallic, or rancid flavors that require additional masking agents.
 Now you're using even more of your limited space on fixing problems instead of delivering actives.

 Choice Two: Switch to more stable but less effective forms of ingredients.
-Use magnesium ascorbyl phosphate instead of pure vitamin C, for instance.
-It'll survive the manufacturing process and shelf life beautifully, but the research supporting its actual effectiveness in the body is considerably thinner.
+Use magnesium ascorbyl phosphate instead of pure vitamin C. It'll survive manufacturing and shelf life beautifully, but the research supporting its actual effectiveness is thinner.

 Most manufacturers quietly go with option three and never mention it.